Clar3za/NC_ONLINE_BANK/README.md

 Tkinter

-Based on the given rubric for grading, the group assesed the system and it resulted to this:

 ## SELF ASSESSMENT
 **Based on the given rubric for grading, the group assesed the system and it resulted to this:**